Environmental Case Study

 Safe and Responsible Management of Cyanide in Minera Penmont

 Sodium cyanide is used in an aqueous solution to dissolve and extract gold from ore-bearing rock.
-However, at high concentration sodium cyanide can be dangerous to the health of human and many living organisms.
-We are therefore strongly committed to safe and responsible management of cyanide to guarantee safe conditions for our people, contractors, surrounding communities and the environment.
+However, at high concentration it can be dangerous to the health of human and many living organisms.
+We are therefore strongly committed to safe and responsible management of cyanide to guarantee safe conditions for our people, contractors, surrounding communities and to the environment.

 The “Cyanide Code”, developed by the International Cyanide Management Institute (ICMI) sets the best practices for transporting, storing, using, and disposing of cyanide.
 “Minera Penmont” is a signatory of the Cyanide Code.
 The ICMI monitors adherence to the Cyanide Code through independent third-party audits.
 Certified operations like “Minera Penmont” are required to be recertified by ICMI every three years.
 Audit and certification are comprehensive processes that require significant time to companies and auditors to prepare and review all supporting information.